dzuizz/cp-templates/README.md

 # cp-templates
 Templates for Competitive Programming in C++ envisioned and built by your one and only, [Ahmad Dzuizz Annajib](https://dzuizz.com/).

+If you have any suggestions on any improvements, please do not hesitate to contact me at [ahmad.dzuizz.annajib@gmail.com](mailto:ahmad.dzuizz.annajib@gmail.com).

 ### Comprehensive list of available templates:
 - Data Structures
     - Segment Tree